No Cuban troops in Venezuela, Cuban diplomat tells AP

 "But what I am saying is that in spite of having that right, there are no military personnel of Cuba or troops, nor do we participate in any military or security operation as is constantly alleged," he added.

-Cuba and Venezuela have had an extraordinarily tight alliance over the last two decades.
-That relationship has centered on Venezuela sending an estimated $30 billion worth of oil since 2003, in exchange for Cuba dispatching tens of thousands of medical workers and other civilian government employees.
+Cuba and Venezuela have had an extraordinarily tight alliance over the last two decades, forged when Cuban leader Fidel Castro counseled Hugo Chávez of Venezuela on surviving a coup in 2002.
+The relationship has since centered on Venezuela sending Cuba an estimated $30 billion worth of oil between 2003 and 2015, in exchange for Havana dispatching tens of thousands of medical workers and other government employees.
+Cuban programs in Venezuela have ranged from preventive health care to sports coaching and agronomy.
+According to U.S. officials and Venezuelan defectors, they also include intelligence, security and military cooperation.

+"Cuban intelligence forces, who have suppressed and censored their people for 60 years, have invaded Venezuela," said Sen. Marco Rubio, a Florida Republican seen as a major influence on the Trump administration's Latin America policy.
+"The Cuban regime provides security for Nicolás Maduro, who no longer trusts his countrymen, and actively leads operational assistance to crush the Venezuelan opposition."

+Ben Rhodes, who negotiated detente with Cuba as a deputy national security adviser to President Barack Obama, said the Trump administration is confusing doctors with military and intelligence agents but it is indisputable that Cuba has worked closely with the Venezuelan government on security matters.

-The Trump administration has nonetheless repeatedly insisted that there are more than 20,000 Cuban security operatives in Venezuela tasked with directly supporting embattled President Nicolas Maduro.
+The Trump administration has nonetheless repeatedly insisted that there are more than 20,000 Cuban security operatives in Venezuela tasked with directly supporting Maduro.

 "If this afternoon 20-25,000 Cubans left Venezuela, I think Maduro would fall by midnight," U.S. National Security Adviser John Bolton said at the White House on Tuesday.
 "It's this foreign presence that sits on top of the military, sits on top of the government, that makes it impossible for the people's voice to be heard."